cs3110/textbook/intro/mutability.md

 machine does many things concurrently.
 Mutability makes reasoning about distributed state and concurrent execution immensely difficult.

-*Immutability*, however, frees the progammer from these concerns.
+*Immutability*, however, frees the programmer from these concerns.
 It provides powerful ways to build correct and concurrent programs.
 OCaml is primarily an immutable language, like most functional languages.
 It does support imperative programming with mutable state, but we won't use those features